stanfordnlp/stanza/README.md

 # stanfordnlp
-The Stanford NLP group's official Python code.
+The Stanford NLP Group's official Python library.
 It contains packages for running our latest fully neural pipeline from the CoNLL 2018 Shared Task and for accessing the Java Stanford CoreNLP server.

 ### References